 - ACSI CEU: One Association of Christian Schools International (ACSI) CEU equals 6 to 11 contact hours.
 Only whole numbers may be awarded (e.g., 1, 2, 3, etc.).
 A certificate is available for ACSI certification.
 If you request an ACSI CEU, a certificate for only the course/activity that you indicate will be sent.

 The number of Standard and ACSI CEUs available are listed with all the courses.
 A $10 fee per transcript/certificate requested will apply.

 Everything you need to complete the course successfully!
 If it’s a video course, we’ll send your DVDs, which are provided on a 6-month rental basis.
 At the end of your study, please return the video materials to the address listed on the last page of your study guide.
-You can return your study guide, too, but after we review it and record your progress, we’ll send it back to you with a certificate of completion, both of which are yours to keep.
 If it’s an online course, all the required materials are available on the Internet.